TheKitsuneLion/TheKitsuneLion/README.md

 + I'm not in a lot of fandoms and my interests change rather slowly.
 If you're interest, go ahead and ask me about them.

 #### About BSD ships:
-+ I'm not an avid shipper; I do not hate each and every ship in existence.
++ I'm not an avid shipper, but I do not hate each and every ship in existence.
 + My favourite ship is SSKK (aka AkuAtsu).
 I have firm opinions about it and will most likely bring it up few times in conversations.
 + If you enjoy rarepairs, I suggest you do not interact with me.
 I have nothing against them but you people are insufferable to be around.
 + Leading with my previous statement: I will not respect your ships if I dislike them.
 I expect the same level of disrespect from anyone who talks to me.
 Thank you.